Hesperian Health Guides

 - Using a mask when caring for a sick person: If the sick person might have coronavirus, an N95 respirator mask (without valves) will protect much better than a surgical or cloth mask, which gives very limited protection.
 To use an N95 properly:

 - Clean your hands with an alcohol-based hand rub or soap and water, then cover your mouth and nose with the mask, making sure there are no gaps between your face and the mask.

 - Do not touch the mask while wearing it, and replace it with a new one if it becomes damp.

-- To remove the mask, use the elastic straps behind your head to take it off (don’t touch the mask itself), discard it immediately in a closed bin, and clean your hands.
+- To remove the mask, use its elastic straps to take it off (don’t touch the mask itself).
+If you are discarding it, put it in a closed bin, and clean your hands.

-- Do not reuse masks.
-If you must reuse an N95 mask, bake it at 160°F (72°C) for 30 minutes to disinfect it.
+- It is best not to reuse masks.
+If you must reuse an N95 respirator mask, bake it at 160°F (72°C) for 30 minutes to disinfect it.
 Or, if you have at least 5, put each in a separate bag and rotate their use so you only use each mask once every 5 days.

 - When working with sick people, it is best not to use a simple cloth instead of a mask.
 The cloth will get damp from your breath, making it easier for the contagious droplets from outside to pass to you.

 - Monitor your health.
 If you have a dry cough, difficulty breathing, chest pain or pressure, and a fever, first call your doctor or the local health official for instruction about how and where to get treatment.
 Because the most serious danger from COVID-19 is inability to breathe (Acute Respiratory Distress Syndrome — ARDS), treatment for severe cases will include oxygen and a mechanical ventilator, available only in health care facilities.